Becoming ‘Bat-man’ in the name of science

 Coining it his “bat-man project,” Zhang created a communications plan to bring awareness to endangered bats and to teach the general public how they could help.

 With Monani’s guidance, Zhang focused on three key components of communication: science journalism, audio production, and video production.
 First, he created a website devoted to interpreting science.
 In all caps on the homepage reads: SCIENCE IS FOR EVERYONE.
 Monani recommended Zhang read and analyze top science articles.
 He learned how to write a good lede and how to tell a story to interest readers.
-He drafted the script for a video that teaches people who to make their own bat houses, which can aid in conservation.
+He drafted the script for a video that teaches people how to make their own bat houses, which can aid in conservation.
 He listened to podcasts.
 He studied their structure (as any good scientist would) to replicate for his own blog posts.
 Trillo connected him with Mike Scafini, an endangered mammal specialist of the Pennsylvania Game Commission, who he interviewed.

 “When I interviewed [Scafini], he told me four of the six species of bats common in PA have declined 99 percent, due to a disease called white-nose syndrome,” said Zhang.
 “It’s been wiping out bat populations for 10 years and the general public knows nothing about it.”